CHARGE MY PHONE CURRICULUM ACTIVITY

 Forms of Energy, Energy Transformations, Fossil Fuels, Resources, Energy Efficiency

 Key Learning Intentions

-1. Students will be able to identify different forms of energy; including moving vs stored energy
+1. Students will be able to identify different forms of energy; including kinetic vs potential energy

 2. Students will understand that energy cannot be created or destroyed but transformed from one form to another

 3. Students will recognise the need for a complete circuit to allow the flow of electricity

 Suggestions for Assessment